tvpeter/priv-pub-keys-generator/README.md

 ## Installation

-Ensure that you have nodejs installed on your system, then clone this repository into a directory of your choice and run npm run generate:
+Ensure that you have `nodejs` is installed on your system, then clone this repository into a directory of your choice and run `npm run generate-keys`:

 `git clone git@github.com:tvpeter/priv-pub-keys-generator.git`